run-z/rollup-plugin-unbundle/README.md

   As they _expected to be added_ to the package that depends on bundled one.

-- Resolves module IDs back to their package names if necessary.
+- **Resolves module IDs back to their package names if necessary.**

-- Respects [external] option from Rollup configuration.
+- Respects [external] option and other plug-ins resolutions.

-- Bundles the rest of the imported modules.

 [npm-image]: https://img.shields.io/npm/v/rollup-plugin-unbundle.svg?logo=npm
 [npm-url]: https://www.npmjs.com/package/rollup-plugin-unbundle